jamescarson3/ctls2017/docs/intro_to_linux_06.md

 (enter token)
 ```

-Or, copy files from Lonestar5 to your local computer using ths following:
+In this command, you specify the name of the file you want to transfer (`my_file`), the username (`wallen`), the hostname (`ls5.tacc.utexas.edu`), and the path you want to put the file (`~/`).
+Take careful notice of the seperators including spaces, the @ symbol and the colon.
+Copy files from Lonestar5 to your local computer using ths following:

 ```
 [local]$ scp wallen@ls5.tacc.utexas.edu:~/my_file ./